Market Analysis: Amazon.com And Competitors In Broadline Retail Industry - Amazon.com (NASDAQ:AMZN)

 -

-The company has higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $36.48 Billion, which is 5.35x above the industry average, indicating stronger profitability and robust cash flow generation.
+The company exhibits higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $36.48 Billion, which is 5.35x above the industry average, implying stronger profitability and robust cash flow generation.

 -